 "The wide array of daily living aids now available to seniors enables even those with limited mobility to travel more safely and comfortably than ever before," explains Nathalie Kim of Carex, a global leader in the development, manufacturing and retailing of in-home, self-care medical products.
 "Our focus is every bit as much on quality of life as it is on quality of products, and so we've gone to great lengths to make certain seniors can rely on our products to help them enjoy the activities they've always enjoyed, including traveling.
 By planning ahead and bringing along such easy-to-transport items as support pillows, medication organizers, portable bath benches and lightweight walkers and totes, seniors can travel secure in their knowledge that they can stay independent and comfortable, even away from home."
 Beyond the usual needs of the senior, here are 10 top travel items to take with you.

 - A lightweight rollator can make getting around easier.
-The Cruiser II Rollator from Nova folds easily when not in use and weighs just 10 pounds.
+The Nitro Aluminum Rollator from Drive folds easily when not in use and weighs just 17.5 pounds.

-- On the way to your travel destination by car, plane or other mode of, using a neck support pillow will keep you from arriving with the achiness caused by falling sleeping without any head and neck support.
+- will keep you from arriving with the achiness caused by falling sleeping without any head and neck support.

-- When incontinence is a problem, having a supply of disposable bed underpads will take embarrassment out of the equation by avoiding soiled sheets.
+- will take embarrassment out of the equation by avoiding soiled sheets.
 Buy underpads in the size closest to the size of the bed that will be used and bring wide, clear packing tape to secure the edges all around, if needed.
 In the morning, fold up the pad and just throw it out.

 - To make getting out of bed easier, bring along a portable bed rail with a built-in organizer.
 This gripping device helps seniors sit up and get out of bed, and some designs include a pouch that will hold items like glasses, so essentials stay within reach.

-Daily Living Aids Make Vacation Spaces Feel Like Home
+Daily Living Aids Make Vacation Spaces Feel Like Homepillbox

-- On hectic days, forgetting to take medication is a frequent mishap, with potentially disastrous consequences.
-A pillbox with an alarm or other audio and visual reminder can keep the senior on their regularly scheduled programming.
+- with an alarm or other audio and visual reminder can keep the senior on their regularly scheduled programming.

 - Bathroom safety is a priority at home or away.
 Make bathing easier with a portable shower bench.
 Look for a design that features a contoured seating area and is easily adjustable in width to fit most bathtubs (from 19" to 28" wide).